 The products used for bridal makeup and how they are used should be done in such a way that is equivalent to red carpet makeup; it must feel comfortable, look good and natural in person.
 It also needs to photograph and video beautifully, while required to last and feel good all day.
 The difference in pricing compared to occasion makeup reflects the additional time spent with all bridal parties, admin and communication leading up to the day, time spent on the wedding day itself, as well as insurance and kit costs.

 What is the maximum number of people you can do?

 The amount of makeup services I can do on the wedding day will often depend on the time you all need to be ready to leave for the ceremony and how early I am allowed to enter the room/venue we will be working from.

 For the day to run smoothly, I always ensure that I arrive promptly and on time.
 Your detailed schedule, which will have been created ahead of the day, will ensure that the morning runs on time with each person getting the right amount of attention required.
 I strongly advise for the schedule to be sent to all bridal party members ahead of the day, so they understand how the morning will run.

-What should I expect at the makeup trial and how can I prepare for it?
+What should I expect at the makeup preview and how can I prepare for it?

 Feel free to bring a friend or family member along with you, as it’s always good to get a second opinion.
 I also recommend you wear something light in colour, preferably a colour like your ideal wedding dress, that can help you understand how your makeup will look on the day.

 For all of my brides to be, I send across my special Bridal Booklet.
-A 12-page online booklet, packed full of skincare advice, information on what to expect at your trial/on the wedding day, and lots of additional information my brides find useful.
+A 14-page online booklet, packed full of skincare advice, information on what to expect at your preview appointment/on the wedding day, my wedding morning top tips, and lots of additional information my brides find useful.

 What brands of makeup do you use?